 At Affleck & Gordon, helping Veterans receive their disability benefits is a primary area of practice.
 Serving Metro Atlanta and the greater Columbus/Phenix City area, the attorneys with Affleck & Gordon care deeply for their clients and assist them with problems that may arise with their disability claim.

 If your VA Disability claim has been denied, or you’re thinking about filing and don’t know where to start, Affleck & Gordon can help.
 We’ve been helping people in Georgia just like you for decades.
-Sign up for a free case evaluation here, or call us (404) 373-1649.
+Sign up for a free case evaluation here, or call us at (404) 373-1649.